Home Inspection Problems That May Not Be Found

 Even the best home inspector can only identify so many issues in the short amount of time he or she is in the home – meaning you may still find some problems later on.
 The last thing you want of course is to find home inspection issues that were missed by the inspector!

 Keep in mind this does not necessarily mean that the home inspector didn’t do his or her job.
-An experienced home inspector has gone through numerous homes identifying problems and even the newest inspectors have gone through a great deal of training to identify major home inspection issues.
-However, homes are composed of numerous systems – systems where even one broken or damaged component can cause problems.
+An experienced home inspector has gone through numerous homes identifying problems and even the newest inspectors have gone through lots of training to identify major home inspection issues.
+However, households are composed of multiple systems – systems where even one broken or damaged component can cause problems.
 This is why there are specialists in so many areas concerning homes – including roofing, plumbing, electrical, foundations and more.

 The home inspector will do his or her best to identify problems and notify you of them.
 Just don’t be surprised if something pops up later on when you are living in the house.
 When looking to hire a home inspector one consideration would be to hire someone that is certified by The American Society of Home Inspectors or ASHI for short.

-ASHI home inspectors work their way to ASHI certified status by meeting rigorous requirements, including passing a comprehensive, written technical exam and performing a minimum of 250 professional home inspections conducted in accordance with the ASHI standards of practice and code of ethics.
-ASHI inspectors are also required to take mandatory continuing education classes that helps the inspector stay up to date with the latest in technology, materials and professional skills.
+ASHI home inspectors work their way to ASHI certified status by meeting rigorous requirements, including passing a comprehensive, written technical exam and performing a minimum of 250 professional home inspections conducted by the ASHI standards of practice and code of ethics.
+ASHI inspectors are also required to take mandatory continuing education classes that help the inspector stay up to date with the latest in technology, materials, and professional skills.